openeuler-mirror/stratovirt/ozonec/tests/README.md

 $ ./install.sh /usr/local
 ```

-And *jq* is may also needed to modify json file in tests.
+*bundle* directory which includes *config.json* and *rootfs* directory may be required to archived to bundle.tar.gz under the directory the test script belongs to.
+And *jq* may also be needed to modify json file in tests.

 ## Running tests